-- be friendly, supportive and welcoming to everyone - play fairly and honestly - respect Club staff, volunteers and officials and accept their decisions - behave, respect and listen to their coach(es) - take care of equipment and Club property - respect the rights, dignity and worth of all participants regardless of age, gender, ability, race, culture, religion or sexual identity - not use bad, inappropriate or racist language, including on social media - not bully, intimidate or harass anyone, including on social media - act within UK law at all times while on Club premises or while representing the Club at competitions or events; this includes not taking drugs of any kind - talk to the Club Welfare Officer(s) about any concerns or worries they have about themselves or others. - ensure any children they are parents to or responsible for are dressed appropriately for play and events - including appropriate clothing for the season - ensure children are collected from coaching sessions and events on time, and that coaches are made aware of alternative arrangements for collection.
+- be friendly, supportive and welcoming to everyone - play fairly and honestly - respect Club staff, volunteers and officials and accept their decisions - behave, respect and listen to their coach(es) - take care of equipment and Club property - respect the rights, dignity and worth of all participants regardless of age, gender, ability, race, culture, religion or sexual identity - not use bad, inappropriate or racist language, including on social media - not bully, intimidate or harass anyone, including on social media - always act within UK law while on Club premises or while representing the Club at competitions or events; this includes not taking drugs of any kind - talk to the Club Welfare Officer(s) about any concerns or worries they have about themselves or others. - ensure any children who they are responsible for as parents/guardians are dressed appropriately for play and events - including appropriate clothing for the season - ensure children are collected from coaching sessions and events on time, and that coaches are made aware of alternative arrangements for collection.